-Contact Information:
+Co Contact Information:

-HAIR NAME: EMAIL:

 CHAIR NAME: EMAIL:

+CHAIR NAME: EMAIL:

 Topic/title of the track

-2. Provide a brief overall summary/description of the track (e.g. 5 to 10 sentences) and include proposed daily, timed agendas.
+2. Provide a brief overall summary/description of the track (e.g. 5 to 10 sentences) and includ proposed daily, timed agendas.
 An agenda worksheet is available at the end of this document.

 3. Since attendees learn in different formats (Audio vs Lecture), how will this program be interactive and

-4. What will attendees learn over the three days (4 hours each day for a total of 12-hours) of instruction?
+instruction?
 (Use bullet points and sentences to identify.)

-5. Please identify the area(s) of practice the seminar would fall in (Identify all that apply.)
+5.]
+Please identify the area(s) of practice the seminar would fall in (Identify all that apply.)

 Bankruptcy

 Business/securities regulation

 Civil procedure, litigation & trial practice

 Criminal procedure, litigation & trial practice

 Employment and labor law

 Family law

 Real property

 Trust/estate law/elder law

 Tax law

 Other substantive area - (identify)

-6. If the topic applies to additional practice areas, please identify the practice area(s) as it is important to have cross appeal to address multiple areas.

-7. Does your proposed track program potentially qualify for specialization credit?
+Ortant to have a cross-appeal to address multiple areas.
+Does your proposed track program potentially qualify for specialization credit?

 Yes orNo If yes, how many hours?

-8. Does your proposed track program apply to lawyers outside of Arizona or other areas of practice?
+Does your proposed track program apply to lawyers outside of Arizona or other areas of etice?

+- Yes orNo

+9.] f you answered yes to #8, identify which track topic(s) will apply to lawyers outside of Arizona

+and identify specific jurisdictions.

+10. 4 Are there other professional groups that may find your topic or track of interest?

 Yes orNo

-9. If you answered yes to #8, identify which track topic(s) will apply to lawyers outside of Arizona and identify specific jurisdictions.